OmarMiniesy/Notes/JavaScript/NodeJs/Express Framework.md

 ### Middleware Functions

-> Stops the request-response cyle and returns a response object, or passes control to another middleware function.
+Stops the request-response cycle and returns a response object, or passes control to another middleware function.
-> The route handler is a middleware function as it terminates the cycle and returns a response object.
+- The route handler is a middleware function as it terminates the cycle and returns a response object.

-> Custom middleware functions.
+- Custom middleware functions.
 ```JavaScript
 // in logger file
 function logger(req, res, next){